stuartyeates/METS_metadata_for_complete_beginners/README.md

 This is the SIP as once imported into Rosetta and exported.

 ## thesis
-This is a SIP containing a PhD thesis.
+This is a SIP containing a PhD thesis "Factors Influencing Participant Satisfaction with Free/Libre and Open Source Software Projects" by Brenda Chawner https://en.wikipedia.org/wiki/Brenda_Chawner.
 It was originally published at http://researcharchive.vuw.ac.nz/handle/10063/1710

 ### thesis-dspace
 This is the SIP as originally exported from DSpace